 Note: There are specific rules of 'restrictive covenants' that may apply to your situation.
 Breaching the restrictive covenants written in your contract means your company could take you to court.

-Handing in Your Notice at Work in the United Kingdom
+Procedure for Handing Your Notice at Work in the United Kingdom